 Bring it up b minus, because if you beat bring your B minus self to work, you’re bringing it to your relationships to your kids to everything that you do.
 And I don’t think anybody really wants to do that.
 And it’s the quickest and easiest way to change our lives, and also make a huge impact in our work environment.
-The second of the three most important people comes to your second is your staff, staff and your team.
+The second of the three most important people who come to your second is your staff, staff, and your team.

 So on our busiest times of the day, I would actually hire more people to work so that everybody knew that if they are having a great connection with a customer at a time, it’s okay for you to sit on the picnic table right there and talk with them and connect, listen, connect, engage and share.
 That is the that’s the secret juice of customer satisfaction.

 That’s the secret that’s going to bring people back because if they feel good, and doing that listening attention is like the greatest thing that we give each other and if you give the attention to your customers, they’re going to feel good.
 And really, ultimately, I know this is business, but it does come down to feelings.